-In order to maintain the Mission Bay Parks which will be transferred to the Port, staff requires additional resources as shown in Table 1 below.
+In order to maintain the parks that will be transferred to the Port, staff requires additional resources as shown in Table 1 below.
 Note that the terms of the MOU are still being negotiated, therefore the costs below represent conservative assumptions and the actual costs may lower depending on the terms of the MOU.